spawnmarvel/azure-automation-bicep-and-labs/az-automation-runbook-and-choices/README_runbook_linux_update.md

 1. System-Assigned (The "Simple" Path)

-- How it works: You turn it on directly inside the jeklautomation account.
+- How it works: You turn it on directly inside the aspenautomation account.
 Azure creates an identity with the exact same name as your Automation account.

 - Pros: It’s "set it and forget it."
 If you delete the Automation account, the identity vanishes too.
 No leftover "orphan" resources.